School of Speech and Hearing Science

 Develop course syllabi that illustrate how outcomes will be demonstrated through course work and clinical experiences.

-Monitor student’s achievement of knowledge and skill outcomes across the time-pan of the program.
+Monitor student’s achievement of knowledge and skill outcomes across the time-span of the program.

 Use evidence-based practice and research to guide and evaluate all academic and clinical programs.